aicell-lab/micro-farm-js/README.md

 This class acts as the main coordinator for all runtime behavior, combining physics, input, and UI logic into a continuous real-time simulation.

+#### Physics

+Physics simulation in this project is being developed using Ammo.js, a JavaScript/WebAssembly port of the Bullet Physics engine.
+The goal is to simulate a robotic arm defined in a URDF (Unified Robot Description Format) file.

+While URDF-based simulations are well-supported in Python via PyBullet, Ammo.js only provides a subset of the full Bullet API.
+As a result, setting up physics with URDFs in Ammo.js is more involved and requires custom setup scripts to manually define joints, constraints, and physical properties.

+This feature is currently a work-in-progress, and full integration of Ammo.js into the simulation loop has not yet been completed.
+The groundwork is being laid to support articulated physics objects such as robotic arms in the near future.

+##### Visualizing Physics Colliders

+Given that AmmoJS provides only a limited subset of the full Bullet Physics API it may be helpful to introduce visualization tools into the project to improve the development experience.
+For example, rendering visual representations of `btRigidBody` and `btCollisionShape` objects directly would simplify debugging.